freenas/freenas-docs/userguide/tn_cinder.rst

 -------------

-On the OpenStack computer, open :file:`/etc/cinder/cinder.conf` in an editor.
+On the OpenStack computer, edit :file:`/etc/cinder/cinder.conf`.
 Some sections of this file must be edited and some user-defined parameters must be added.

 Modify the existing lines in :file:`cinder.conf` to these values: